-- 15. If the answer to common questions (6), (8) and (9) above is yes, whether authorisation to work overtime in excess of rostered hours by completing medical records in a timely manner can be implied from some or all of: - (a) the work performed by Group Members included completing medical records in a timely manner;
+- 17. If the answer to common questions (7) and either or both of (9) and (10) above is yes, whether authorisation to work overtime in excess of rostered hours by providing medical care to patients in a clinic can be implied from some or all of: - (a) the fact that the work performed by Group Members included providing medical care to patients in a clinic; - (b) a direction given by the Respondent to Group Members to provide medical care to patients in a clinic;

-- (b) a direction given by the Respondent to Group Members to complete medical records in a timely manner; - (c) the Respondent's knowledge that there was insufficient time during rostered hours to complete medical records in a timely manner in accordance with the direction in (b) above; - (d) the Respondent's knowledge that Group Members worked overtime to complete medical record; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.
+- (c) the knowledge of the Respondent that there was insufficient time during rostered hours to provide medical care to patients in a clinic, in accordance with the direction in (b) above; - (d) the knowledge of the Respondent that Group Members worked overtime to provide medical care to patients in a clinic; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.